Martha is a solicitor in the employment law department.

-After graduating from the University of York with an English degree in 2004, I completed the law conversion course and then the Legal Practice Course in Manchester in 2009.
-I began work as a paralegal at Stephensons’ Manchester office in 2009.
-The following year I began my training contract and worked in Wigan, Bolton, St Helens and Leigh before qualifying into the Commercial Employment in Bolton in March 2012.
+After graduating from the University of York with an English degree in 2004, Martha completed the law conversion course and then the Legal Practice Course in Manchester.
+Martha began work as a paralegal at Stephensons’ Manchester office in 2009.
+The following year she began her training contract and worked in Wigan, Bolton, St Helens and Leigh before qualifying into the employment law in Bolton in 2012.

-I am based in the Middlebrook office and deal with all aspects of Claimant and Respondent work.
-I frequently advise Claimants in relation to the following areas:
+Martha is based in our Middlebrook office and deals with all aspects of claimant and respondent work.
+She frequently advise claimants in relation to the following areas:

 - Advice on bringing and defending a wide range of claims for unfair dismissal, including claims relating to redundancy, alleged gross misconduct, “whistle-blowing” and raising health and safety concerns;

 - Assist employees who have not been paid the correct wages or who have had money taken out of their pay without their agreement